Conference 2015 ~ November 11-15, 2015 ~ Chicago

-- Proposals require a Session Description for the program, limited to a maximum of 50 words, and a brief abstract or summary of the proposed presentation, limited to a maximum of 200 words.
+- Proposals require a Session Description for the program, limited to a maximum of 500 characters, and a brief abstract or summary of the proposed presentation, limited to a maximum of 1500 characters.

 For faculty proposals:

-- Please remember you must be a current member of NCHC before submitting a proposal.
+- Please remember your institution must be a current member of NCHC before submitting a proposal.

 - All presenters MUST be from current NCHC member institutions; if more than one presenter is included in a proposal submission, please verify membership status of all presenters before submitting the proposal.

 - All presenters must register and pay conference registration fees by the early deadline or the proposal will be withdrawn.

 - The Institutional contact at your institution or organization will be notified of your proposal acceptance.